triblatron/dagui/README.md

 * Efficient representation to avoid redundant state changes
 * Support tooltips with markdown
 * Layout managers with constraint based layout
+  * Use well known algorithm suitable for GUIs
 * Rounded rectangles
 * Bezier curves with handles
 * Host widgets at arbitrary points in the widget tree, such as children of rectangles, by allowing different shapes for widgets